Estes Park 4th Of July Celebration Includes Car Show, Band, Fireworks

 ESTES PARK, Colo.
-(CBS4) – Estes Park will feature a band concert and fireworks over Lake Estes on the 4th of July.
+(CBS4) – Estes Park will feature two concerts and fireworks over Lake Estes on the 4th of July.
 There will also be a car show at the Estes Park Events Complex earlier in the day.

-The Big Bang Concert will be performed by the Estes Village Band.
-It is free and starts the Estes Park Fairgrounds in the Grandstands at 7 p.m.
+The Big Bang!
+Concert starts at 6:00 p.m at Estes Park Fairgrounds in the Grandstands.
+Admission for that show is $19, and you can get tickets at the door or in advance here.
+The Estes Village Band is also performing that night.
+It is free and starts at 7 p.m. at Performance Park.

 The fireworks display starts at 9:30 p.m.